mnipper/isurvey/README.md

     Isurvey::Question.first.answers
     Isurvey::Answer.first.question

-You can also find answers by result id to a question.
+You can also find answers by result id.

     Isurvey::Question.first.answers_by_result_id(:id)
+    Isurvey::Answer.by_result_id(:id)

 Questions and Answers have shortcut methods that allow you to query for the first or some index: